Server data from the Official MCP Registry

 messenger_get_webhook_status (tool, read) | Receiver stats: retained / total received / last received at / buffer size |

-messenger_register_webhook (tool, ⚠️ write) | Subscribe the configured public URL with Avito |
+messenger_register_webhook (tool, ⚠️ public) | Subscribe only the operator-configured public URL with Avito; confirmed by default |

 avito://webhook/events (resource, subscribable) | The same events as an MCP resource; resources/subscribe for live push to your client |